 There can be several reasons for you to move to Lisbon.
-You might be a business person willing to expand your business to Lisbon.
+You might be an entrepreneur willing to expand your business to Lisbon.
 Or you might be impressed by Lisbon’s climate.
-I, as a legal expert, have tried to break down the Portuguese laws, while trying to make it more understandable and relevant for you.
+Miss Legal has tried to break down the Portuguese laws while trying to make it more understandable and relevant for you.

 - If you’re from EU, you don’t require a work Visa permit since Portugal is a part of the Schengen.
 You’ll just be needing a Visa residence from the immigration and border control department.
 This Visa residence leads to license residence.
 It’s important for you to note that license residence is a permanent thing.
 If you plan to stay longer your aim should be license residence.
-However, for short term stay residence license will do the job.
+However, for a short-term stay, residence license will do the job.

-- It’s a common question among people, Does it require any amount of share capital?
+- It’s a common question among our readers, does it require any amount of share capital?
 Yes, it does.
 You have the option to choose between the amount of share capital but the real amount of money in the bank or already invested.

 - There are no specific laws that establish any minimum value when it comes to investment.
 Yet the decision lies on you to choose a value which is worth generating some economic activity within the company.